Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Introduction

-The morphology of the ionized gas in \gal, on arcseconds to tens of arcseconds scales, is filamentary and complex, with evidence of multiple velocity components.
-The ionized gas maps of \citet[][]{bos19} show filaments extending from the nucleus up to $\sim3$\,kpc to the NW and $\sim8$\,kpc to the SE.
+A more comprehensive understanding of the complexities of the ionized gas kinematics requires integral field unit (IFU) spectroscopy.
+Indeed, the morphology of the ionized gas in \gal, on arcseconds to tens of arcseconds scales, is filamentary and complex, with evidence of multiple velocity components.
+The ionized gas maps of \citet[][]{bos19} show filaments extending from the nucleus up to $\sim$3 kpc to the NW and $\sim$8 kpc to the SE.
 They used data from the IFU Multi Unit Spectroscopic Explorer \citep[MUSE,][]{muse} on the \textit{Very Large Telescope} (VLT), in its Wide Field Mode (\wfm), to model the ionized gas kinematics in the inner arcmin, and showed that the filaments have perturbed kinematics with velocity differences of $\sim$\ikms{700}{800}, but a fairly uniform velocity dispersion of $\sim$100 \kms\ over the filaments.